I'm Michael Frandsen, a senior software engineer from Denmark.

 Ideally through affiliate partnerships, but I would never want ahreflink to promote a shady product/company that I wouldn't want use myself.

 I'm currently a DigitalOcean affiliate, which provide $100 free DigitalOcean credits with my link.
-I'm also an affiliate with a couple registrars; I have written an article to share my thoughts on all the domain registrars I have personally used.
+I'm also an affiliate with a couple registrars; I have written an several articles, including one sharing my thoughts on all the domain registrars I have personally used.

 I'm also an affiliate with name.com, the company I used to register ahreflink.com.